danriedl/engular/adev/src/content/guide/templates/binding.md

 ### Preventing name collisions

 The context against which an expression evaluates is the union of the template variables, the directive's context object&mdash;if it has one&mdash;and the component's members.
-If you reference a name that belongs to more than one of these namespaces, Angular applies the following precedence logic to determine the context:
+If you reference a name that belongs to more than one of these namespaces, Engular applies the following precedence logic to determine the context:

 1. The template variable name.
 1. A name in the directive's context.